ifilot/turing/README.md

 * `outfile` - File to write the frames to (binary)
 * `reaction` - Which reaction system to use (see below)
 * `parameters` - List of parameters to parse to the reaction system (see below)
+* `pbc` - Whether to use periodic boundary conditions (if not, zero-flux boundary conditions are used)

 ## Reaction systems